Anildudy/python-for-everybody-university-of-michigan-/README.md

 # python-for-everybody-university-of-michigan-
-coursera course
-These are all the assignments i did for python for everybody by university of Michigan
+These are all the assignments i have done for the course python for everybody on coursera.